lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 Click Save to create the key.

 Once this key is created, navigate to /admin/config/system/jwt to select the key you just created from the list.
-Note that before the key will show up in the Private Key list, you need to select that key's type in the Algorithm section, namely RSASSA-PKCS1-v1_5 using SHA-256 (RS256).
+Note that before the key shows up in the Private Key list, you need to select that key's type in the Algorithm section, namely RSASSA-PKCS1-v1_5 using SHA-256 (RS256).

 Configuring the JWT RSA Key for Use